 The candidate with the lowest number of votes is eliminated, their votes redistributed.

 This process continues, often though as many as 10 or even more counts, until the required number of candidates has been elected.

 In the end stages of a count there may be candidates who are elected without reaching a quota.
 This happens when a point is reached where only two candidates remain and there are no votes left to be redistributed – the candidate with the most votes at this point is deemed elected.

 Managing the Vote

-While voting in a PR system is in basic terms quite easy – you just number your votes in order of preference – in practice it is a subtle method that allows for a lot of strategy to be used in deciding how to vote.
-All parties have election strategists who pay close attention to how they can maximise their chances of winning a seat, or for larger parties the chance of winning more than one seat in any constituency.
+While voting in a PR system is very easy – you just number your votes in order of preference – in practice it is a subtle method that allows for a lot of strategy to be used in deciding how to vote.
+All parties have election strategists who pay close attention to how they can maximise their chances of winning a seat, or for larger parties the chance of winning more than one seat in a constituency.

 Here are just a few of the strategies commonly employed.

 Parties with more than one candidate in a constituency will come up with a plan which they hope will result in their getting the highest possible number of seats and ask their followers to adhere to this plan.
 Quite often they split a constituency geographically.
 For example, voters in the south of the area may be asked to give their first preference to one candidate while those in the north are asked to favour another.

 While this can be very effective it can also backfire, especially in elections where a party does significantly less well that it expected to do.
 Where polls indicated in advance that voting will be tight the arrangement can break down and candidates who are nominally party colleagues can become ever fiercer rivals as election day approaches.